 Jaelyn speaks fluent Russian: her fascination with the Russian culture started when she was first exposed to the language during long hours of ballet classes taken with the Russian-speaking troupe of IBT.
-She then studied International Relations in St. Petersburg, Russia, at St. Petersburg State University.
+She then studied International Relations in St. Petersburg, Russia, at the St. Petersburg State University.
 She used this tremendous opportunity to perfect her language skills and deepen her understanding of the Russian culture even further.

 Ms. Fellona has been teaching classical ballet for over 20 years.
-She has successfully trained many students to compete at the Youth American Grand Prix Philadelphia semi-finals, YAGP New York City Finals, WBC in Orlando, FL, Arabesque, Perm, and several others.
+She has successfully trained many students to compete at the Youth American Grand Prix Philadelphia semi-finals, YAGP New York City Finals, WBC in Orlando, FL, Arabesque, Perm, Tanzolymp Berlin, and several others.
 Her students have been placing First, Second, and Third, as well as Top 12.
 Numerous have been awarded Special Prizes.